youzer-name/node-red-contrib-tessie-api/README.md

 - Any additional fields that are required or available will be displayed
 - All time entries are sent to the API in UTC
   - You can use the date/time pickers to create the correct RFC3339 timestamp by selecting a date and a time
   - You can select 'Local' or 'UTC' as the mode for the time pickers.
 When set to 'Local', the date and time you pick will be converted from your local TZ to UTC.
 When set to 'UTC', the date and time you pick will not be modified.
-You can also directly enter an RFC3339 time string without using the date and time pickers.
+You can also directly enter a UTC datetime in RFC3339 format without using the date and time pickers.

 ## Tessie Energy Command Node
 To use the tessie-energy-command node: